German National Platform for Electric Mobility

-The German National Platform for Electric Mobility ("Nationale Plattform Elektromobilität") is an advisory council of the German Federal Government for electric vehicle introduction.
-It consists of the top representatives of industry (10 Members), politics (6), science (3), associations (3) and unions (1).
+The German National Platform for Electric Mobility (German: Nationale Plattform Elektromobilität, NPE for short) is an advisory council of the German Federal Government for electric vehicle introduction.
+It consists of the top representatives of industry (10 members), politics (6), science (3), associations (3) and unions (1).
 It was officially established on 3 May 2010 during a meeting with German chancellor Angela Merkel.
 Its task is to push on the National Development Plan for Electric Mobility ("Nationaler Entwicklungsplan Elektromobilität").
 The goal for 2020 of the NPE is to develop Germany to the leading supplier and lead market for electric mobility and to gain an employment effect of 30,000 additional jobs.

 History

 The foundation for the promotion of electric mobility in Germany has been set with the Integrated Energy and Climate Programme of the Federal Government decided in 2007.
 Concrete measures were proposed in connection with the National Strategy Conference on Electromobility at the end of 2008.
 First fundings followed under the second economic stimulus package in early 2009.
 Before that, the industry had formed a so-called Innovation Alliance "LIB 2015".
 This industry consortium committed to invest 360 million euros for research and development of lithium-ion batteries.

 The economic stimulus package brought up an amount of 500 million euros for projects in 15 topics. funded by the Federal Ministries of Economics and Technology (BMWi), of Transport, Building and Urban Affairs (BMVBS), for the Environment, Nature Conservation and Nuclear Safety (BMU), of Education and Research (BMBF) and of Food, Agriculture and Consumer protection (BMELV).
 The actual implementation was mostly coordinated by partners like the VDI/VDE-IT that already coordinated previous developments in electric mobility like research and development of batteries.

 In September 2009 Annette Schavan, Federal minister of Education and Research, inaugurated the Forum Electric Mobility ("Forum Elektromobilität") as part of the joint project System Research for Electromobility of the Fraunhofer Society.
 The forum was assigned to pool the research and development efforts of the 33 Fraunhofer institutes together with the industrial partners.
 Until 2011 the schemes were funded with 30 million euros from the economic stimulus package.
 This support constitutes the first step of implementation of the National Development Plan for Electric Mobility.

 The Federal Chancellery gave increasingly top priority to the National Development Plan for Electric Mobility.
 The Federal Ministry of Economics and Technology and the Federal Ministry of Transport, Building and Urban Affairs established the Joint Agency for Electric Mobility of the Federal Government on 1 February 2010 ("Gemeinsame Geschäftsstelle Elektromobilität der Bundesregierung").
 With its kick-off it announced the foundation of the German National Platform for Electric Mobility, which was proclaimed on 3.
 May 2010.